The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: q-Painlev e cluster coordinates

 \begin{remark} There is a manifest difference between the analytic behaviour in $\hbar$ of the TBA solution $Y_\gamma$ and the $q$-dependence of the q-Painlev\'e solution \eqref{eq:qPXSol}.
 While the $Y_\gamma$'s are piecewise analytic asymptotic series in $\hbar$, the $\CX_i$'s appear to be (almost) single-valued functions in $q=e^{\frac{4\pi^2}{\hbar}}$.
-This is because Nekrasov functions are particular resummations of topological string partition functions \cite{Eguchi:2003sj}, and different resummations will be related by Stokes phenomena. \end{remark}
+This is because Nekrasov functions are particular resummations of topological string partition functions \cite{Eguchi:2003sj}, and different resummations will be related by Stokes phenomena.
+The nonperturbative nature of the q-Painlev\'e solutions is already manifest in the $\hbar$-asymptotics of their initial conditions, as in \eqref{eq:sCdelta}, \eqref{eq:sCrho}. \end{remark}